dainis-brjuhoveckis/test-fizzbuzz-php-mysql-docker/README.md

 No attempt was made to create another framework with configuration, routing, logging, dependency injection, etc. For this there are frameworks Laravel, Symfony, Yii and so on.
 PHP language features like namespaces, classes, ... were not used this time.

-App web service endpoint URL such as `http://localhost:20080/dbs/foo/tables/source/json` suggests that `foo` and `source` could actually be variable parameters, so the app could be used to view contents of any table in any schema as long as database user has the select permission.
-This parametrization could be implemented in numerous ways, for example by using `mod_rewrite` (Apache web server module), but usually when there's request for such functionality, it's time to use a framework like Laravel or Symfony, where such url params are easily implemented.
+App web service endpoint URL such as `http://localhost:20080/dbs/foo/tables/bar/json` suggests that `foo` and `bar` could actually be variable parameters (`/databases/:database/tables/:table/json`), so the app could be used to view contents of any table in any database (schema) as long as MySQL user has the _select_ permission.
+This parametrization could be implemented in numerous ways, for example by using `mod_rewrite` (Apache web server module), but usually when there's request for such functionality, it's time to use a framework like Laravel or Symfony, where such URL params functionality is provided out of the box and easily implemented by app's code.

 ### Database code

-As of now, filling table `foo.source` with 1 000 000 records takes about 1 minute 20 seconds on author's machine.
+As of now, filling table `foo.bar` with 1 000 000 records takes about 1 minute 20 seconds on author's machine.

 There are several “tricks” to (maybe) make this run faster, these come to author's mind:
-- Insert several rows at once  `insert into source (a, b, c) values (...)(...)(...)(...);`.
+- Insert several rows at once  `insert into bar (a, b, c) values (...)(...)(...)(...);`.
-- Insert just about 15 rows into database and then do `insert into source (a, b, c) select (a+15, b, c) from source where ...` until the necessary count is reached.
+- Insert just about 15 rows into database and then do `insert into bar (a, b, c) select (a+15, b, c) from bar where ...` until the necessary count is reached.
 - Create a file and then use MySQL's `LOAD DATA LOCAL INFILE ...`.

 But that would make the application's logic more complex so the author avoided that.